Part II, chapter 8: Relocation of spouse or common-law partner

 8.10 Status if the employee's position is declared surplus

-If the employee has not been appointed or deployed indeterminately to another position and the employee's position has not been back-filled indeterminately, then the employee on relocation of spouse leave remains the indeterminate incumbent of the position and could be declared surplus in accordance with the Work Force Adjustment Directive (WFAD), Work Force Adjustment Agreements (WFAA) and related appendices to the Collective Agreements.
+If the employee has not been appointed or deployed indeterminately to another position and the employee's position has not been backfilled indeterminately, then the employee on relocation of spouse leave remains the indeterminate incumbent of the position and could be declared surplus in accordance with the National Joint Council (NJC) Work Force Adjustment Directive (WFAD), Work Force Adjustment Agreements (WFAA) and related appendices to the Collective Agreements.

 8.11 Appointment to a lower-level position

-A person with a relocation of spouse or common-law partner priority entitlement who is appointed indeterminately to a lower-level position during the priority period has a reinstatement priority entitlement (PSER, section 10).
+A person with a relocation of spouse or common-law partner priority entitlement who is appointed or deployed indeterminately, or converted to indeterminate in their substantive position under subsection 59(1) of the PSEA, to a lower-level position during the priority period may be eligible for the reinstatement priority entitlement (PSER, subsection 10(1)).

 Note:

 The hiring organization must inform the PSC of the lower-level appointment by submitting a PIMS Referral Feedback Form or a PIMS Request for Priority Clearance to Appoint a Person with a Priority Entitlement.
-Once the lower-level appointment is made, the hiring organization is responsible for updating the person’s PIMS registration if they become eligible for the reinstatement priority entitlement.
+Once the lower-level appointment is made, the hiring organization is responsible for updating the person’s priority entitlement type in PIMS if they are eligible for the reinstatement priority entitlement.

 Note 1: